What is a Refundable Accommodation Deposit (RAD)?

 We can talk you through the care options available to you, the costs associated with them and the best way to restructure your finances to pay for the appropriate care.

-Any information contained in this article is general information and has been prepared without taking into account your objectives, financial situation or needs.
-Before acting on any information in this article, Infocus Securities Australia Pty Ltd recommends that you consider whether it is appropriate for your circumstances.
-Information in this article was correct as of 30/09/2021.
+Disclaimer: Prepared without taking into account your objectives, financial situation or needs.
+Before acting on any information in this article, Olive Grove Financial Advice recommends that you consider whether it is appropriate for your circumstances.
+Information in this article was correct and current as of 23 May 2022.